What is Pillar Content? And Should I Be Using It?

 Setting aside the metaphor… Pillar content is high-value work comprised of long, timeless pieces that demonstrate your authority in a particular subject area.
 The actual media can vary – e-books, video lectures, guides, reports – but the most common format for your pillar pieces are long-form articles (1500+ words).
 Compare this to your normal content, which should be shorter and more focused on subtopics.

 Pillar content stays current.
-The articles you post as pillar pieces should stay fresh and relevant for years.
+The articles you write as pillar pieces should stay fresh and relevant for years.
 They should be evergreen – written in a way that does not indicate a specific time period – and they should be updated regularly if significant new information in your area of expertise becomes available.

 Pillar content is also easily broken down.
 It gives you more freedom in your normal content to explore the details of subtopics and niches within your pillar subjects because each subtopic you touch upon in a pillar article can easily lead to multiple pieces of content across multiple media streams.
 One small section of a pillar article can be the springboard for a handful of blog posts, some YouTube videos, social media posts, and more.
 It takes the guesswork out of content creation, and the best part is, it keeps your branding focused and consistent!